5 Tips for a Fun and Stress-Free Family Photoshoot: Capture Candid Moments You’ll Cherish Forever

 2. Embrace Imperfections

 Perfection isn’t the goal—authenticity is!
 Let the kids be kids.
 If they’re being silly or a little rambunctious, that’s perfectly fine.
 Some of the best photos come from those unexpected, candid moments.
 Try not to stress about everyone looking perfect; focus on enjoying the time together.
+If your toddler wants to wear mismatched socks or your kiddo gets dirt on their outfit mid-session—it’s fine.
+Actually, it’s more than fine.
+That’s life.
+And that’s what we’re celebrating in your photos.
 My goal is to get at least one traditional smiling photo (I know the grandparents always love that one) but that may not always be easy (and I’m not above a head swap or two).
 When you trust me, that makes everything just a little bit easier.
 Kids really feed off energy so if they feel you getting irritated or frustrated, it tends to make the whole session a little more tense for everyone and if we need a little dance break or game of tag to ease that tension, then that’s what we’ll do. :)

 3. Prepare, but Be Flexible

-It's great to plan outfits and have an idea of poses you like, but flexibility is key.
-Sometimes the best photos are the ones that happen naturally.
+It's great to plan outfits and have an idea of poses you like, but flexibility is key, so once the session starts, let’s let things unfold naturally.
 They way a shy kiddo rests their head on dads shoulder because they may be a little nervous at first in front of the new lady with a camera or the little sister who maybe likes the spotlight a little too much may not be the poses you had in mind when we started but they sure do tend to be some favorites at the end.
 My job is to guide you through different setups that work best for your family, but if something doesn’t go as planned, we’ll roll with it and find the beauty in the spontaneous.

 4. Bring Comfort Items